ncatlab/nlab-content/pages/683.md

 ### Ordinary (co)limits over resolved diagrams

-The direct prescription for computing the value of a rigt or left [[derived functor]] between [[model categories]] is by evaluating the original functor on a fibrant or cofibrant [[resolution]] of the given object.
+The direct prescription for computing the value of a right or left [[derived functor]] between [[model categories]] is by evaluating the original functor on a fibrant or cofibrant [[resolution]] of the given object.

 For the derived functors of limit and colimit